Inside the Doctor’s Mind …

 My father Dr. Charles Kelly lived in Monmouth Beach for five decades.

-While observing my physician-dad’s long career, a thing that sticks out was his dedication to his patients and their own high regard for him.
-In now troubled time for doctors, this is what gives me some hope that the medical profession may yet endure.
+While observing my physician-dad’s long career, a thing that sticks out was his devotion to his patients and their own high regard for him.
+In today’s troubled time for doctors, this is what gives me some hope that the medical profession may yet endure.
 In fact, today’s doctors still cite time with patients as the “most meaningful” part of their work.

 Here are a few other random thoughts on why my father had such considerable achievement in life: